 Let’s be serious… D.C. is not the first city I think of when I think of religious places.
 However, Washington, D.C., is home to some important religious sites that might interest you.
 Here is a quick run-down of the top religious sites in D.C.
 Washington National Cathedral Location: 3101 Wisconsin Ave., NW; Washington, D.C.
 Hours:… Continue reading Religious Sites in D.C.

+Updated May 2020.
 This weekend, Americans will be taking time to remember those who fought for our freedoms.
 We will remember those who died for it and those who lived to tell unspeakable accounts of what they did, saw, and survived so their fellow Americans and America’s allies could secure and preserve freedom.
-There is no place I’ve… Continue reading Arlington National Cemetery: A Guide
+There is… Continue reading Your Guide to Arlington National Cemetery

 It’s Motivation Monday!
 I do not have kids, but I have tons of friends who do.
 D.C. is a hot spot for school trips, family “edu-vacations,” and young families who move to the area for jobs.
 As a result, there are tons of things for kids to do!
 If you’re planning a trip to D.C.… Continue reading Kid Friendly D.C.